AscensionGameDev/Intersect-Documentation/dev/sharing/creating.md

 The patch file you've created can be found in the directory of your local repository.

-You can upload your patch to [Diffy](https://diffy.org) in order to view it's contents.
+You can upload your patch to [Diffy](https://diffy.org) in order to view its contents.